edamla/mediterraneanagency/_books/2021-09-01-extracurricular.md

 # For adding excerpt add <!--more--> and break the line
 ---
 Being inside the school, being inside the office, being inside popular culture...
-“Being inside” inher- ently implies being limited, and as long as a person remains “inside,” they are bound to confine their potential within these existing worlds.
+“Being inside” inherently implies being limited, and as long as a person remains “inside,” they are bound to confine their potential within these existing worlds.
 To liberate and become unique, one needs to step outside of